Iranian Embassy siege: Day two: 1 May

 Early in the morning of 1 May, the gunmen ordered one of the hostages to telephone the BBC's news desk.
 During the call, Oan took the receiver and spoke directly to the BBC journalist.
 He identified the group to which the gunmen belonged and stated that the non-Iranian hostages would not be harmed, but refused to allow the journalist to speak to any other hostages.
 At some point during the day, the police disabled the embassy's telephone lines, leaving the hostage-takers just the field telephone for outside communication.
-As the hostages woke up, Chris Cramer, a sound organiser for the BBC, appeared to become seriously ill.
+As the hostages woke up, Chris Cramer, a journalist producer for the BBC, appeared to become seriously ill.
 He and three other non-Arab hostages had decided one of them must get out, and to do this, he had convincingly exaggerated the symptoms of an existing illness.
 His colleague, Sim Harris, was taken to the field telephone to negotiate for a doctor.
 The police negotiator refused the request, instead telling Harris to persuade Oan to release Cramer.
 The ensuing negotiations between Harris, Oan, and the police took up most of the morning, and Cramer was eventually released at 11:15.
 He was rushed to hospital in an ambulance, accompanied by police officers sent to gather information from him.

 As the deadline of noon approached, set the previous day for the release of the Arab prisoners, the police became convinced that the gunmen did not have the capability to carry out their threat of blowing up the embassy, and persuaded Oan to agree to a new deadline of 14:00.
 The police allowed the deadline to pass, to no immediate response from the gunmen.
 During the afternoon, Oan altered his demands, requesting that the British media broadcast a statement of the group's grievances and for ambassadors of three Arab countries to negotiate the group's safe passage out of the UK once the statement had been broadcast.

 At approximately 20:00, Oan became agitated by noises coming from the Ethiopian Embassy next door.
 The noise came from technicians who were drilling holes in the wall to implant listening devices, but PC Trevor Lock, when asked to identify the sound, attributed it to mice.
-COBRA decided to create ambient noise to cover the sound created by the technicians and instructed British Gas to commence drilling in an adjacent road, supposedly to repair a gas main.
+COBR decided to create ambient noise to cover the sound created by the technicians and instructed British Gas to commence drilling in an adjacent road, supposedly to repair a gas main.
 The drilling was aborted after it agitated the gunmen, and instead British Airports Authority, owner of London Heathrow Airport, was told to instruct approaching aircraft to fly over the embassy at low altitude.